 - 160g store-bought ginger nut (ginger snap) biscuits

 - strawberries, blueberries and extra raspberries, to serve

 - 2 tablespoons caster (superfine) sugar

-Tip: We used small flowers from the strawberry plants to decorate.
-Ensure you choose pesticide-free flowers and remove them before eating.
+++ We used the flowers from strawberry plants to decorate.
+Always choose pesticide-free flowers and remove before eating.

 Hi Lindie, you can make this ice-cream cake up to 3-5 days in advance.
 Simply keep it in an airtight container until you are ready to serve.

 Hi just wondering how far in advance this can be made ??